Right now, 263 million children, adolescents and youth are out of school – that’s 7 times the entire population of Canada.

 Use your power to help children unleash theirs

 Each of us comes into this world with the power to make a difference.
-But as we’ve seen, ‘normal’ for too many children is being denied their right to go to school and unleash their full potential.
+But as we’ve seen, ‘normal’ for too many children is being denied their right to go to school and unleash their power and potential.